-This approach has been adopted successfully for the last five years by the authority fully funding the capital programme during this time and consequentially reducing the Capital Financing Requirement by £6.5m.
-Due to funding pressures and a significant reduction in Revenue Support Grant funding this opportunity for direct revenue financing will be significantly restricted into the medium term.
+This approach has been adopted successfully funding the capital programme during this time and consequentially reducing the Capital Financing Requirement by £6.5m during the period 2013/14 to 2018/19.
+Due to funding pressures and a significant reduction in Revenue Support Grant funding this opportunity for direct revenue financing has reduced during the last financial year.

-Borrowing and Leasing
+• Borrowing and Leasing